 Facilities Agreement.

+The Charter School shall maintain its high school location within the boundaries of the Grossmont Union High School District, and maintain its primary locations (grades kindergarten through eighth) within the Cajon Valley Union School District.

 The Charter School is responsible to secure its own facilities, including any additional agreements necessary to secure it.
 In order to operate under the SDCOE authorization, the Charter School must demonstrate by no later than sixty (60) days, or with a waiver, thirty (30) days, prior to the start of each school year that it has possession and use of facilities capable of housing its education program as described in the Charter.
 The Charter School will notify SDCOE as soon as possible if an extension/waiver is needed.
 SDCOE shall have the discretion to deny the request but shall not unreasonably withhold granting the Charter School’s waiver request.
 The Charter School must provide the SDCOE with documentary evidence of its legal right to use its site and any ancillary facilities identified by the Charter School for at least the first year of the Charter School’s operation, including the lease agreement if applicable, and evidence that the facility will be adequate for the Charter School’s needs.

 The Charter School shall not change facilities without a material revision to the Charter, unless necessitated by emergency circumstances.
 The Charter School must demonstrate that the new facilities are capable of housing its educational program and will be adequate for the Charter School’s needs and must provide a copy of the proposed lease agreement, if applicable.